evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 The Aion Hyper GT 710 Supercharged delivers a solid performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 430 Nm (317 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.9 seconds and reaches a top speed of 257 km/h (160 mph), making it competitive within its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 80,1 kWh and a net usable capacity of 77 kWh, providing an 3,1 kWh buffer (3.9%) for battery protection.
+The high-capacity battery has a gross capacity of 80,1 kWh and a net usable capacity of 77 kWh, providing a 3,1 kWh buffer (3.9%) for battery protection.

 The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 710 km ( miles). he energy consumption is 10.8 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 270 kW.
 Charging from 0% to 100% takes approximately 38 minutes, while a more typical charging scenario from 10% to 80% takes 20 minutes with an average charging speed at 159 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 54%.
-This results in an effective charging speed, including time lost, of 152 kW, with each charging session taking about 16 minutes and 50 seconds..
+This results in an effective charging speed, including time lost, of 152 kW, with each charging session taking about 16 minutes and 50 seconds.
 This efficient charging capability makes the Aion Hyper GT 710 Supercharged a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 20 kWh/100 km, the trip would take approximately 9 hours and 9 minutes.
 This journey would require three charging stops from 2% to 56%, with a total charging time of 49 minutes.

-### Onboard charger
+### Onboard Charger

-### Charge port
+### Charge Port

 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.